MMaartenvanWilligen/seleniumGridTest/selenium-grid/localGrid/README.md

 ``` command
 $ printf "%s\n" $PATH
 ```
-#### start test
+#### start grid
-The start.sh file starts the hub and nodes and you are ready to start testing on the grid(selenium grid needs java 8)
+Run the start.sh file.
+The hub and nodes start and you are ready to go!

 ``` command
 $ sudo sh start.sh